 If deer have been browsing, tip prune the plant only to remove damaged ends.
 Avoid heavy pruning unless there is dead plant material to remove.

-Among the California lilac information we have learned, it is important to pass on this species dislike for fertilizer.
+Among the California lilac information we have learned is that it’s important to pass on fertilizer, which this species dislikes.
 While you might think annual fertilizer is a good idea for your plants, this is one species that can actually go into a decline if fertilized.
 Stick with good organic mulch around the root zone and you will have a happier plant.